浏览器缓存

 no-cache

-The no-cache response directive indicates that the response can be stored in caches, but the response must be validated with the origin server before each reuse, even when the cache is disconnected from the origin server.
+response directive indicates that the response can be stored in caches, but the response must be validated with the origin server before each reuse, even when the cache is disconnected from the origin server.

 Cache-Control: no-cache

-If you want caches to always check for content updates while reusing stored content, no-cache is the directive to use.
+is the directive to use.
 It does this by requiring caches to revalidate each request with the origin server.

-Note that no-cache does not mean "don't cache". no-cache allows caches to store a response but requires them to revalidate it before reuse.
-If the sense of "don't cache" that you want is actually "don't store", then no-store is the directive to use.
+allows caches to store a response but requires them to revalidate it before reuse.
+If the sense of "don't cache" that you want is actually "don't store", then no-store

 must-revalidate

-The must-revalidate response directive indicates that the response can be stored in caches and can be reused while fresh.
+response directive indicates that the response can be stored in caches and can be reused while fresh.
 If the response becomes stale, it must be validated with the origin server before reuse.

-Typically, must-revalidate is used with max-age.
+is used with max-age

 Cache-Control: max-age=604800, must-revalidate

-HTTP allows caches to reuse stale responses when they are disconnected from the origin server. must-revalidate is a way to prevent this from happening - either the stored response is revalidated with the origin server or a 504 (Gateway Timeout) response is generated.
+is a way to prevent this from happening - either the stored response is revalidated with the origin server or a 504 (Gateway Timeout) response is generated.

 proxy-revalidate

-The proxy-revalidate response directive is the equivalent of must-revalidate, but specifically for shared caches only.
+response directive is the equivalent of must-revalidate

 no-store

-The no-store response directive indicates that any caches of any kind (private or shared) should not store this response.
+response directive indicates that any caches of any kind (private or shared) should not store this response.

 Cache-Control: no-store